Started a Business in 2020 or 2021? You May Qualify as a Recovery Startup Business For The Employee Retention Credit

 - You must be a startup company and started operations on or after 2/15/2020

-- Note: If you purchased an existing business that was open on or before 2/15/2020 your business is NOT a startup business and would qualify under the other ERC rules.
+- Note: If you purchased an existing business that was open on or before 2/15/2020 your business is may or may not be a startup business depending on your specifics.
+It would, however, certainly qualify under the other ERC rules including restriction and reduction in revenue criteria.

 - You must have gross receipts under $1 million dollars for 2020 and 2021 each